JuliaGtk/Gtk4.jl/README.md

 [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://juliahub.com/docs/Gtk4)

-GUI building using the [GTK](https://www.gtk.org) library, version 4.
+GUI building using [GTK](https://www.gtk.org) version 4.
 For a mature Julia package that supports GTK version 3, see [Gtk.jl](https://github.com/JuliaGraphics/Gtk.jl). **Note that Gtk.jl and Gtk4.jl cannot be imported in the same Julia session.**

 This package builds on Gtk.jl but uses GObject introspection to support more of the functionality of the GTK library and its dependencies.
 GObject introspection for Julia is implemented using [GI.jl](https://github.com/JuliaGtk/Gtk4.jl/tree/main/GI), which is also hosted in this repository.